18 Idioms with Close (Meanings & Examples)

 Hold your cards close to your chest

-Meaning: to keep your plans and intentions secret.
-Idioms with “Close”
+Meaning: to keep your intentions or plans secret.

 In close quarters